 improved (e.g., abstract, introduction).
 Recognizing that each section in a scientific paper

-has unique characteristics and structural requirements [22], we define specific evaluation criteria pertinent to that section.
+The methodology begins with the initial evaluation of the specific section of the paper to be improved (e.g., abstract, introduction).
+Recognizing that each section in a scientific paper has unique characteristics and structural requirements [22], we define specific evaluation criteria pertinent to that section.
 By meticulously crafting these criteria and integrating them into a carefully designed evaluation prompt, we perform prompt optimization to ensure that the language model receives precise and comprehensive instructions.
 This optimization is crucial because the way we formulate prompts directly influences the quality of the model's output.
 The prompt instructs the language model, acting as an expert reviewer, to assess the text based on these criteria, providing detailed feedback—including strengths, weaknesses, suggestions for improvement, and an overall qualitative score.

-In the first stage, known as the initial evaluation, we obtain feedback from the language model using the optimized evaluator prompt (see ).
+In the first stage, known as the initial evaluation, we obtain feedback from the language model using the optimized evaluator prompt (see Figure 1).
 This prompt guides the model to act as an expert reviewer, ensuring that the feedback is both comprehensive and directly relevant to the section and criteria in question.
 This targeted feedback is essential for the subsequent proofreading stage, where the feedback is used to enhance the text according to the model's detailed evaluation.

 In the second stage, we proofread the section based on the received feedback using optimized prompts tailored to the iteration stage.
-For the first iteration, we employ an initial generator prompt (see ) to enhance clarity, completeness, and overall quality without introducing new content or unnecessary formatting.
+For the first iteration, we employ an initial generator prompt (see Figure 2) to enhance clarity, completeness, and overall quality without introducing new content or unnecessary formatting.
 This stage ensures that the output aligns closely with academic standards and meets the predefined criteria.

 The third stage focuses on iterative refinement and concept drift detection to maintain alignment between the rewritten text and the original meaning.
 Concept drift refers to changes in the meaning or representation of concepts over time, which may occur when the model rewords or restructures content, potentially altering underlying ideas [23].
 To prevent this, we use a detector prompt (see Appendix A) to identify significant contradictions and a coherence prompt (see Appendix B) to resolve these issues.
 The iterative process involves addressing major drift affecting meaning or conclusions first, followed by minor deviations, thereby ensuring that the text retains its intended meaning while enhancing readability and coherence.